 14 min read

 Here are some common misconceptions about aphasia and the true story behind them.
-Please share to help others understand aphasia better.
+Please share these aphasia myths to help others understand aphasia better.

 Myth 1) Aphasia is a rare disorder.

 Truth: While you may not hear much about aphasia, it’s certainly not rare.
 One in three stroke survivors will have aphasia (at least initially), and it’s estimated that more than 2.5 million people are living with aphasia in the US alone.
 More people have aphasia than Parkinson’s disease.

 The people who have aphasia have trouble talking.
 They struggle to tell you about this communication problem they have because they have a communication problem.
 It’s a vicious cycle that keeps you from hearing much about aphasia.